raqystyle/raqystyle.github.io/_posts/2016-09-09-function-composition-with-fat-arrows-and-spread-syntax.md

 author:      Ivan Demchenko
 categories:  fp
 keywords:    "functional programming, javascript, es6, function composition, spread operator, refactoring, fat arrow"
-description: "This article is about the way you can simplify your code using spread operator and fat-arrow functions"
+desc:        "This article is about the way you can simplify your code using spread operator and fat-arrow functions"
 permalink:   function-composition-with-fat-arrows-and-spread-syntax
 ---